-This re-review is on the combination of Methylchloroisothiazolinone (MCI) and Methylisothiazolinone (MI) as used in cosmetics.
 While defined as separate ingredients that function as preservatives in cosmetics in the web-based International Cosmetic Ingredient Dictionary and Handbook (wINCI; Dictionary), MCI is only known to be used in concert with MI.
-This safety assessment does not directly address the safety of the cosmetic use of either ingredient alone; however, the CIR Expert Panel (Panel) has previously assessed the safety of MI, when formulated without MCI, and concluded that MI is safe for use in rinse-off cosmetic products at concentrations up to 100 ppm and safe in leave-on cosmetic products when they are formulated to be non-sensitizing, which may be determined based on a QRA.2
+This safety assessment does not directly address the safety of the cosmetic use of either ingredient alone; however in 2014, the Panel assessed the safety of MI, when formulated without MCI, and concluded that MI is safe for use in rinse-off cosmetic products at concentrations up to 100 ppm and safe in leave-on cosmetic products when they are formulated to be non-sensitizing, which may be determined based on a QRA.